What Is Frontotemporal Dementia?

 People who have FTD often have more problems speaking, understanding speech, and reading than people with Alzheimer’s.

-People with Alzheimer’s might have trouble thinking of the right word or remembering names, but they usually have less trouble making sense when they speak, understanding when others speak, or reading.
+People with Alzheimer’s disease may have difficulty retrieving the right word or remembering names.
+Still, they usually have less difficulty making sense when they speak, understanding others when they are spoken to, or reading.

 Today, the only known risk factor for developing FTD is if you have a family history of dementia.